malisas/misc/g2p_documentation_draft.md

 ## Summary

-This API endpoint allows users to search for genotype-phenotype associations in the GA4GH datastore.
+This API endpoint allows users to search for genotype-phenotype associations in a GA4GH datastore.
 The user can search for associations by building queries composed of features, phenotypes, and/or evidence terms.
 The API is designed to accommodate search terms specified as either a string, external identifier, ontology identifier, or as an 'entity' (See Data Model section).
+These terms are combined as an `AND` of `(feature && phenotype && evidence)`.
 This flexibility in the schema allows a variety of data to be stored in the database and allows users to express a wide range of queries.

 Users will receive an array of associations as a response.
 Associations contain description and environment fields in addition to the relevant feature, phenotype, and evidence fields for that instance of association.

 ## API